Teen SC school shooter gets life for killing 1st grader

 COLUMBIA, S.C.
 (AP) — A school shooter who was 14 when he killed a first grader on a school playground in South Carolina was sentenced Thursday to life in prison without parole.

-Judge Lawton McIntosh said she worried Jesse Osborne showed little remorse after killing his father in their Anderson County home, then shooting at the playground at Townville Elementary School where a first grade class was celebrating a birthday party in September 2016.
+Judge Lawton McIntosh said he was worried Jesse Osborne showed little remorse after killing his father in their Anderson County home, then shooting at the playground at Townville Elementary School where a first grade class was celebrating a birthday party in September 2016.

 Osborne had attended Townville Elementary.
 His principal joined the teacher whose class was on the playground, the family of the boy killed, Osborne’s own uncle and even a child there that day in asking for the life sentence.